Aaron Jones Player Prop Bets for NFL Week 18 - Green Bay vs. Detroit - NewsBreak

 Matchup vs. Detroit

-- Jones' 62.9 rushing yards per game over his eight career matchups against the Lions are 26.4 more yards than his over/under in Sunday's game.
+- Jones averaged 62.9 rushing yards per game over his eight career matchups against the Lions, 26.4 more yards than his over/under in Sunday's game.

-- In two of eight games versus the Lions Jones has run for a touchdown, and had multiple TDs in one of those two games.
+- Jones has had a rushing touchdown in two games versus the Lions, and had multiple TDs in one of those games.

-- The Lions have the NFL's 28th-ranked defense against the run, allowing 135.9 yards per game.
+- The Lions have the NFL's 28th-ranked defense against the run, surrendering 135.9 yards per game.

-- Jones and the Packers will face off against the NFL's 26th-ranked defense in terms of rushing touchdowns conceded (18).
+- The Lions have allowed 18 rushing touchdowns, 26th in the league.

 Recent Performances